-Figure 4a shows completion time of each co-located workload in the native Linux (two processes) and Figure 4b for the virtualized environment (two VMs).
+Fig. 3(a) shows completion time of each co-located workload in the native Linux (two processes) and Fig. 3(b) for the virtualized environment (two VMs).
 These experiments confirm that D-factor model accurately captures the completion times of jobs with multiple shared resources in both native Linux and virtualized environments.
 In addition, we show that we can construct a standard job to profile workloads according to the proposed model in actual systems.
-However, we observe a significant error for two identical STD-IO, which is attributed to variance in disk access latencies to perform the same operations according to the sequence of access requests [31].
+However, we observe a significant error for two identical STD-IO, which is attributed to variance in disk access latencies to perform the same operations according to the sequence of access requests [24].